 “It wasn’t snowing when I closed the bookstore, Eric.
 The storm got bad quickly.
-I would have turned around, but I was actually closer to your place than I was to mine.
+I would have turned around, but I was closer to your place than I was to mine.
 So, using the brain you don’t seem to believe I have, I wisely decided to continue on here.”

-Mace, Sam, and Andrea’s gazes bounced from Sage to Eric and back again as they watched the two of them volley.
+Mason, Sam, and Andrea’s gazes bounced from Sage to Eric and back again as they watched the two of them volley.

 “Well how else am I supposed to get home, Eric?”

 “What’s wrong with staying here for the night?”

 “How about the fact that you don’t have any bedrooms free?”

 Eric rolled his eyes.
 “You’ve stayed over when the house has been fuller than this.
 You didn’t have any issues sharing a room with CC and Sonya last summer.”

 “Yeah, other women.
 Do you honestly expect me to share a room with one of you men?”